What developers need to know about cloud app integration

 If planned and designed correctly, the organization's iPaaS implementation should provide customers with an enhanced experience that differentiates applications from each other.

 Have resources with experience and time

 Never underestimate the importance of involving engineering and server-system professionals in the evaluation and design phases.
-They are the ones who truly understand how the organization's applications function in the case of engineering, and similarly, the only people who truly understand how the corporate IT structure functions.
+They are the ones who truly understand how the organization's applications function, and they are the only people who truly understand how the corporate IT structure functions.
 It's imperative to the success of the iPaaS implementation that the team fully understands how the system functions together.

-Include time to designate human resources that have experience to participate and if they need experience, plan is to provide training.
-An organization must make the designated employees aware of their role expansion.
-Tell them of the plan to include them on the team and prepare them by telling them the time expected of them.
-Make sure they have the time in their schedule and confirm they understand the expectations.
+Be sure to include experienced employees in the project.
+If they need experience, plan to provide training.
+An organization must make the designated employees aware of their role in the expansion.
+Tell the employees about the plan and what will be expected of them.
+Make sure they have time in their schedule and confirm that they understand the expectations.

 IPaaS integration results in overall system simplicity.
-An integration IaaS/PaaS system should eliminate waste and reduce time to market by allowing faster configuration and management on both the server and application side.
+An iPaaS system should eliminate waste and reduce time to market by allowing faster configuration and management on both the server and application side.